hnakae/go-club/_posts/proverbs.md

 ![image info](/assets/blog/proverb20/proverb20-3.PNG)

-One follow-up that the move aims at is this: to put some pressure on whites 4 stones on the bottom with a surround.
+One follow-up that the move aims at is this: to threaten the 4 white stones on the bottom with a surround.

 ---